This post may contain affiliate links. Please read my disclosure.

 This Brown Sugar Fudge Recipe requires only 4 ingredients, 10 minutes, and a little patience until the first sweet, heavenly bite.
-It’s a simple fudge, but one of my favorite gourmet fudge recipes!
+It’s a gourmet fudge recipe, but also one of my favorite simple fudge recipes!

 Be sure to sign up for my email list….seasonal recipes in your inbox every week!